 We used @Input decorator here and previously used @Output with EventsEmitter.

-HTML template for this component contains list that will be populated from results array.
+HTML template for this component contains a list that will be populated from the results array.
 We will use selectResult method on click event.

 Include ResultsListComponent selector into the map.component.html:

 As you can see we passed results into ResultsListComponent and we want to trigger getAddress on locationSelected event.

 Display selected object on the map